kubernetes/kops/docs/operations/images.md

 ## Distros Support Matrix

-The following table provides the support status for various distros with regards to Kops version:
+The following table provides the support status for various distros with regards to _kops_ version:

 | Distro | Experimental | Stable | Deprecated | Removed |
 | ------------ | -----------: | -----: | ---------: | ------: |